mpcsilva/mcaldeira/README.md

 - 👨‍💻 I'm currently working full-time at **Engineering do Brasil**.
 - 🌱 Learning more about and studying: **Java Development**.
-- 💙 Interests: games 👾, dogs.
+- 💙 Interests: games 👾, dogs 🐶.

 ### Languages and Tools